cyrilakaluka/FibonacciGeneratorAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was implemented to fulfil part of the procedures for a job interview.
-The orignial requirements for the project were analysed to create a [User Story Specification](https://docs.google.com/document/d/1vHNFNm9OOx84OxGjZptgGecN49NFmc5xeFrbJQGE3CQ/) document.
 The goal of the API is to provide an endpoint for returning a subsequence from a Fibonacci sequence given a specified start and end index.
+The task requirements for the project were analysed to create a [User Story Specification](https://docs.google.com/document/d/1vHNFNm9OOx84OxGjZptgGecN49NFmc5xeFrbJQGE3CQ/) document.

 ### Built With
 * [.Net 5](https://dotnet.microsoft.com/)